Railways.

 • because most of their 'territory' is not wired and it is cheaper (for them) to have one fleet that can 'go anywhere' than two fleets, one of which is restricted in lines it can serve.

-As a result more than a dozen years since railway privatisation has passed with there being virtually no railway electrification, except the occasional fill-in scheme to provide diversionary routes for existing electrified lines during upgrading works.
-The last real electrification scheme which saw diesel trains being replaced by electrics was in Yorkshire and was began by the former British Railways - and even here because of funding problems resulting from railway privatisation it opened with 30 year-old cast-off electric trains from London.
-Eventually though they were replaced by a fleet of brand new class 333 electric multiple units and since then passenger numbers have been growing at up to 19% per year.
-Indeed since they began (in 1995) the electric services have been so successful that the trains now carry as much as 75% of some commuter flows (ie: just 25% of passengers from some areas now travel by road) and despite having been lengthened from three to four carriages in length at busy times severe overcrowding can be a problem.
+Eventually though the route received a fleet of brand new Class 333 electric multiple units since then passenger numbers have been growing at up to 19% per year.
+Indeed since they began (in 1995) the electric services have been so successful that the trains now carry as much as 75% of some commuter flows (ie: just 25% of passengers from some areas now travel by road) and despite having been lengthened from three to four carriages at busy times severe overcrowding can be a problem, proving that when given an attractive & viable alternative choice to travelling by road people will choose to use it!

 In many ways this passenger growth is typical of what happens with railway electrification - even here in Britain previous railway electrification schemes have proven the sparks effect to be a phenomena which does boost passenger numbers.